-Obviously MariaDB supports more storage engines than MySQL.
-However, keep in mind that it is not a matter of which database supports more storage engines, but rather which database supports the right storage engine for your requirements.
+MariaDB supports more storage engines than MySQL.
+However, remember that it is not a matter of which database supports more storage engines but rather which database supports the right storage engine for your requirements.

 Replication is a process that enables database administrators to copy records from one database to another.
 MySQL offers asynchronous replication, which means it is a one-way process.

-MariaDB, on the other hand, not only allows Master to Slave data transfer but also allows Master to Master replication.
-This provides administrators a bit of added functionality to work with multiple Master databases at once.
+On the other hand, MariaDB allows Master to Slave data transfer and enables Master to Master replication.
+This provides administrators with added functionality to work with multiple Master databases at once.

 MySQL uses a specialized clustering technology called MySQL Cluster.
-MySQL Cluster is a completely separate product from the MySQL Community/Enterprise Editions.
-It provides another storage engine to MySQL which distributes records over multiple hosts by a key hash.
+MySQL Cluster is a separate product from the MySQL Community/Enterprise Editions.
+It provides another storage engine to MySQL, distributing records over multiple hosts by a key hash.

-In terms of the features, MariaDB offers the same features of MySQL and much more.
+So, in terms of the features, MariaDB offers the same features as MySQL and much more.

-MariaDB has several optimizations that tend to improve the performance as compared to MySQL.
+MariaDB has several optimizations that tend to improve the performance compared to MySQL.

-The biggest feature and therefore the biggest advantage of MariaDB is its speed and performance.
-When it comes to performing queries or replication, MariaDB is faster than MySQL.
-In addition to, MariaDB also outperforms MySQL when it comes to replication.
+Therefore, the most significant feature and the biggest advantage of MariaDB is its speed and performance.
+When performing queries or replication, MariaDB is faster than MySQL.
+In addition, MariaDB also outperforms MySQL when it comes to replication.

-MariaDB supports thread pools, which can improve concurrent connection and execution, especially for simple but CPU-intensive queries, such as those in online transaction processing.
-In additions, MariaDB advanced connection pool can run and faster and support more than 200,000 connections.
+MariaDB supports thread pools, improving concurrent connection and execution, especially for simple but CPU-intensive queries in online transaction processing.
+In addition, MariaDB’s advanced connection pool can run faster and support more than 200,000 connections.

 Now, MySQL does have the ability to thread pool.
-However, it is only available on the Enterprise Edition.
+However, it is only available in the Enterprise Edition.
 This means that the free-to-use community version does not include thread pooling.

-When it comes to database views, MariaDB introduces significant optimizations by querying only the necessary tables.
-In contrast, in MySQL when you query a view, all of the tables that are connected to the view are queried.
+MariaDB introduces significant optimizations regarding database views by querying only the necessary tables.
+In contrast, when you query a view in MySQL, all of the tables that are connected to the view are queried.

 So if you need a high-performance relational database solution, MariaDB is a better choice.

-MySQL offers an enterprise version of its product that includes complementary security features and 24/7 support.
-Backed by the Oracle Corporation, MySQL is a great option for business customers looking for steady improvements, consistent updates, and enterprise-level support.
+MySQL offers an enterprise version of its product that includes complimentary security features and 24/7 support.
+Backed by the Oracle Corporation, MySQL is an excellent option for business customers looking for steady improvements, consistent updates, and enterprise-level support.

 MariaDB also provides a top-quality support option that offers 24/7 technical support throughout the year.
-Their engineers are experts in both MariaDB and MySQL, which helps a lot if you decide to switch between the two databases.
+In addition, their engineers are experts in both MariaDB and MySQL, which helps a lot if you decide to switch between the two databases.

-This brings us to the end of this article which highlighted some of the core differences between MySQL vs MariaDB database systems.
+This brings us to the end of this article, highlighting some of the core differences between MySQL and MariaDB database systems.

-Oracle’s MySQL is a well-respected database management system which has enjoyed huge popularity.
-MariaDB has many of the capabilities that MySQL has, but it attempts to go a step further by adding a variety of features that MySQL does not have.
+Oracle’s MySQL is a well-respected database management system that has enjoyed enormous popularity.
+MariaDB has many of the capabilities that MySQL has, but it attempts to go a step further by adding various features that MySQL does not have.

 If you are interested, here you can find the complete list of differences between MySQL and MariaDB.

-If you want to add your thoughts to this MySQL vs MariaDB comparison, please feel free to write down your suggestions below in the comments section.
+If you want to add your thoughts to this MySQL vs. MariaDB comparison, please write down your suggestions below in the comments section.